Kizzmekia Corbett-Helaire

 Kizzmekia "Kizzy" Shanta Corbett-Helaire (née Corbett, born January 26, 1986) is an American viral immunologist.
 She is an assistant professor of immunology and infectious diseases at Harvard T.H.
-Chan School of Public Health and the Shutzer Assistant Professor at the Harvard Radcliffe Institute since June 2021.
+Chan School of Public Health and the Shutzer Assistant Professor at the Harvard Radcliffe Institute since June 2021, and was named a Howard Hughes Medical Institute Freeman Hrabowski Scholar in 2023.

 She joined Harvard following six years at the Vaccine Research Center (VRC) at the National Institute of Allergy and Infectious Diseases, National Institutes of Health (NIAID NIH) based in Bethesda, Maryland.
 She earned a PhD in microbiology and immunology from the University of North Carolina at Chapel Hill (UNC-Chapel Hill) in 2014.

-Appointed to the VRC in 2014, Corbettt-Helaire was a postdoctoral scientist of the VRC's COVID-19 Team, with research efforts aimed at COVID-19 vaccines.
-In February 2021, Corbettt-Helaire was highlighted in Time's "Time100 Next" list under the category of Innovators, with a profile written by Anthony Fauci.
+Appointed to the VRC in 2014, Corbett-Helaire was a postdoctoral scientist of the VRC's COVID-19 Team, with research efforts aimed at COVID-19 vaccines.
+In February 2021, Corbett-Helaire was highlighted in Time's "Time100 Next" list under the category of Innovators, with a profile written by Anthony Fauci.

 Early life and education

-Corbettt-Helaire was born in Hurdle Mills, North Carolina on January 26, 1986, to Rhonda Brooks.
+Corbett-Helaire was born in Hurdle Mills, North Carolina on January 26, 1986, to Rhonda Brooks.
 She grew up in Hillsborough, North Carolina, where she had a large family of step-siblings and foster siblings.
+She is a member of Alpha Kappa Alpha Sorority Incorporated.

-Corbettt-Helaire went to Oak Lane Elementary School in Roxboro and A.L.
+Corbett-Helaire went to Oak Lane Elementary School in Roxboro and A.L.
 Stanback Middle School in Hillsborough.
-Her fourth grade teacher, Myrtis Bradsher, recalls recognizing Corbettt-Helaire's talent at an early age and encouraging Kizzy's mother to place her in advanced classes.
+Her fourth grade teacher, Myrtis Bradsher, recalls recognizing Corbett-Helaire's talent at an early age and encouraging Kizzy's mother to place her in advanced classes.
 "I always thought she is going to do something one day.
 She dotted i's and crossed t's.
 The best in my 30 years of teaching," Bradsher said in a 2020 interview with The Washington Post.

-In 2004, Corbettt-Helaire graduated from Orange High School in Hillsborough, North Carolina.
-In 2008, Corbettt-Helaire received a B.S. in biological sciences and sociology from the University of Maryland, Baltimore County (UMBC), as a student in the Meyerhoff Scholars Program.
-Corbettt-Helaire is among a cohort of recent UMBC graduates (including Kaitlyn Sadtler) who have risen to prominence in biomedicine during the COVID-19 pandemic.
-In 2014, Corbettt-Helaire received a PhD in microbiology and immunology from the University of North Carolina at Chapel Hill.
-For her doctoral work, Corbettt-Helaire worked in Sri Lanka to study the role of human antibodies in dengue virus pathogenesis.
+In 2004, Corbett-Helaire graduated from Orange High School in Hillsborough, North Carolina.
+In 2008, Corbett-Helaire received a B.S. in biological sciences and sociology from the University of Maryland, Baltimore County (UMBC), as a student in the Meyerhoff Scholars Program.
+Corbett-Helaire is among a cohort of recent UMBC graduates (including Kaitlyn Sadtler) who have risen to prominence in biomedicine during the COVID-19 pandemic.
+In 2014, Corbett-Helaire received a PhD in microbiology and immunology from the University of North Carolina at Chapel Hill.
+For her doctoral work, Corbett-Helaire worked in Sri Lanka to study the role of human antibodies in dengue virus pathogenesis.